iWriteGigs

 Question #18

-A ANS and the CNS.
+A brain and the spinal cord.

 B PNS and the CNS.